Family separations: Settlement talks with Biden administration have broken down, attorneys say

 The U.S. government took more than 3,000 children away from their parents along the Mexican border between May and June 2018, the peak of Trump’s “zero tolerance” campaign to deter migrant families from crossing the U.S.-Mexico border to gain entry into the United States.

 Department of Homeland Security officials say the total number of children taken while Trump was in office is more than 5,500.
-Payments would potentially go to both parents and children.
+Payments would potentially go to parents and children.

 The government did not have a system in place to reunite the families after the children were taken, or a plan for bringing families back together.